adrelanos/aeternity-wiki/Wanna-sing?---Trust-is-in-the-air.md

 # Feel like singing??
-Just get "that" song and sing it with this lyric instead ;)
+Just get "that" song and sing it with this lyric instead ;)Fell free to record yourself and share

 Trust is in the air everywhere I look around